Adimpression/Learning/README.md

 To find purpose as an automaton, you need a master. `Adimpression` will be you master.
 It will tell you how to transform into an automaton; to be truly selfless and be in services of others.
 Is there money involved?
 Maybe, but it doesn't have to.
 More on this when you're ready.

 ## Discalaimer
 While most go by the license Adimpression uses, `Apache 2.0`, we would like to highlight that we are buildling this on-the-fly.
-Some call it building a ship in the seem.
+Some call it building a ship in the sea.
 We call it DRA!

 ## DRA